DaVinci Kitchen, Gourmet Cube

 Ella helps with clean-up, too

-The electronic employee does more than bring drinks and tartes; she also helps clean up.
+As a service robot, Ella not only brings drinks and tarte flambée, she also helps clean up.
 On command, she follows a human server (to be more precise, the server’s smartphone) and gets loaded up with empty plates, cutlery and glasses.
 She can haul up to 40 kilos back to the kitchen on 4 trays at a speed of 0.5 metres per second.
 But safety is always paramount: ‘Ella can go faster, but if she needs to swerve around an obstacle unexpectedly, tall glasses could tip over.’
 After each trip, the robot returns to the waiting position at the counter.
 An overnight snooze plugged into the socket is only required every second day; that’s how long the battery lasts.
 Christian Pudlo believes that robots will soon be a normal part of everyday operations.
 ‘I see huge potential for service robots like Ella especially in large hotels, where they can respond to guests’ requests for a fresh towel in the sauna or a snack from the bistro.’
 But Ella has one feature the restaurateur was not expecting: ‘We found a new employee.
 She applied for a job after reading about Ella in the newspaper.’

 Robot servers like Ella have been around for several years.
 They whir around restaurants all over the globe, supporting their human colleagues.
 Or in extreme cases, they even replace them altogether, such as at China’s Foodom Tianjiang Food Kingdom.
 Here, 40 robots have been cooking for up to 600 guests since 2020.